dgroomes/dgroomes/README.md

 ### My Repositories

-Below is a list of [my repositories](https://github.com/dgroomes?tab=repositories) in alphabetical order.
-It excludes *archived* repos.
+Below is a list of [my repositories](https://github.com/dgroomes?tab=repositories) listed in alphabetical order.
+It excludes my archived repos.

 * [bash-playground](https://github.com/dgroomes/bash-playground)
   * > 📚 Learning and exploring Bash and capturing useful snippets that I would otherwise too easily forget